 Breathing new life into a tired or grimy deck will transform the whole look and feel of your home.
-DIY deck repairs, washing decks and how to maintain your deck - it's all here along with videos on how to sand, oil or stain a deck.
+DIY deck repairs, maintenance and washing your deck - it's all here along with videos on how to sand, oil or stain a deck.

 If you decide to use a tradesman, see our Builders and Joiners page.

-DIY (or not), deck repairs add value not only to your lifestyle, but to how much your house is worth.
+DIY (or not), decks - and deck repairs - add value not only to your lifestyle but also to how much your house is worth.

-To some, a deck is a luxury and to others, it's an outdoor room, an extra area in which to live and enjoy life.
+Decks are not just sunny spots to lounge on, they are also an outdoor room, an extra area in which to live and enjoy life.

 NEGLECTED DECKS IN NEED OF REPAIR

 The downside is that decks can drag a house down if they need repairing, have mildew or lichen, or are dull and generally looking in need of a spruce up.

 If you are short on time, WashRite will not only wash your deck making it look like new, they also do exterior house washing, roofs, spoutings, pathways and driveways.